labring/sealos/docs/4.0/docs/cloud/apps/appstore/use-sealos-registry.md

 First, you should create an organization in sealos cloud imagehub application.

-You can edit and apply this yaml at sealos cloud terminal application:
+You can edit and apply this yaml file at sealos cloud terminal application:

 ```yaml
 apiVersion: imagehub.sealos.io/v1